LibreQoE/LibreQoS/README.md

 ## General Requirements
 * VM or physical server.
 Physical server will perform better and better utilize all CPU cores.
 * One management network interface, completely seperate from the traffic shaping interfaces.
+Usually this would be the Ethernet interface built in to the motherboard.
-* Network Interface Card
+* Dedicated Network Interface Card
   * NIC must have two or more interfaces for traffic shaping.
   * NIC must have multiple TX/RX transmit queues.
 [Here's how to check from the command line](https://serverfault.com/questions/772380/how-to-tell-if-nic-has-multiqueue-enabled).
   * Known supported cards: